3 days in the Cotswolds

 by Jan

-How to get to the Cotswolds
+How to get to the Cotswolds (by car and public transport)

-The easiest way to get round the Cotswolds is by car.
+The easiest way to get to the Cotswolds is by car.
 It has excellent links to the M4, M5 and M40, providing easy access to and from London, Birmingham and the national motorway network.

 You could get a train directly from London Paddington to Gloucester or to Moreton-upon-Marsh.
 Alternatively, you could take a bus or train to one of the big local cities, such as Bath or Bristol and then hire a car from there.

-Of course, you won’t be able to see all of the Cotswolds in one go, so plan your visit carefully.
+Of course, you won’t be able to see all of the Cotswolds in one go, so plan your itinerary carefully.
 Work out what you most want to see and do and pick somewhere to stay that makes this all accessible.

 The Slaughters have retained their classic Cotswold look and original chocolate-box village charm, as no building work has been done there for over a hundred years.
 However, they don’t have the hordes of tourists that some of the local villages attract, as the only attraction is themselves.